bchan25/javascript-notes-2/README.md

-# javascript-notes-2
+# Javascript-notes-2
-My Javascript Notes
+My Javascript Notes - To help me remember some of the syntax.